DockYard/ember-router-scroll/README.md

 #### Scroll Timing

 You may want the default "out of the box" behaviour.
-We schedule scroll after Ember's `render`.
+We schedule scroll immediately after Ember's `render`.
 This occurs on the tightest schedule between route transition start and end.

 However, you have other options.
 If you need an extra tick after `render`, set `scrollWhenAfterRender: true`.
 You also may need to delay scroll functionality until the route is idle (approximately after the first paint completes) using `scrollWhenIdle: true` in your config.  `scrollWhenIdle` && `scrollWhenAfterRender` defaults to `false`.